LMescheder/AITools/README.md

 # AI Tools

-This repository contains a small but useful `aiedit` command that takes instructions as arguments, reads text from STDIN, and outputs text to STDOUT.
+This repository contains a small but useful suite of command line tools that use LLMs to perform tasks.

+The commands take instructions as arguments, read text from STDIN, and output text to STDOUT.

 To install, simply run:
 ```bash